Tayomide/tapin/Sprint Reports/Sprint-02/report.md

 When an employee wants to log in, they will insert their number and a PIN.
 Alongside, they can see the students who have logged in earlier.

+Maybe we shouldn't have the student logins displayed at the employee login, it is massive breach of privacy since any person can press on the employee button and see this data without needing to authenticate.
+We should also add some styling to the input fields.

 ![homepage-image](../images/v1_employee_login_manual.PNG)

 **Student Login Manual**

 If a student doesn't have a hawk ID on them, they can still log in by inserting their full name and hawk ID.

+We should add styling and spacing to the input fields to replace the default look.

 ![homepage-image](../images/V1_student_login_manual.PNG)